npm/cli/docs/lib/content/configuring-npm/package-json.md

-You can specify an object containing a URL that provides up-to-date information about ways to help fund development of your package, a string URL, or an array of objects and strings:
+You can specify an object containing a URL that provides up-to-date information about ways to help fund development of your package, a string URL, or an array of objects and string URLs:

 ```json
 {